postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 After the proxy is running, you can start a proxy debug session.
 This is a time-bound session where captured traffic is saved in an entry in the **History** tab, and optionally into a collection.
 Once a proxy debug session is started, you can then pause, restart, or stop it.
 Before you start the session, you can select what traffic you want to go into it.

 > You can only have a single proxy or interceptor debug session running at the same time.

+To start a proxy debug session, do the following:

 1. Go to the **Via Proxy** tab of the **Capture requests** window.
 1. Select **Save Responses for Requests** to save each request's responses.
 They will be saved along with the captured requests.